Roronoa Zoro

-Roronoa Zoro (ロロノア・ゾロ, Roronoa Zoro), also known as "Pirate Hunter" Zoro (海賊狩りのゾロ, Kaizoku-Gari no Zoro), is a fictional character in the manga series and media franchise One Piece created by Eiichiro Oda.
-The character made his first appearance in the 3rd chapter of the series, which was first published in Japan in Shueisha's Weekly Shōnen Jump magazine on August 4, 1997.
+Roronoa Zoro (ロロノア・ゾロ, Roronoa Zoro), also known as "Pirate Hunter" Zoro (海賊狩りのゾロ, Kaizoku-Gari no Zoro), is a fictional character in the manga series and media franchise One Piece, created by Eiichiro Oda.
+The character made his first appearance in the third chapter of the series, which was first published in Japan in Shueisha's Weekly Shōnen Jump on August 4, 1997.

-Zoro is the second member of the Straw Hat Pirates and the first to join, doing so after he is rescued by Monkey D. Luffy from execution.
+Zoro is the second member of the Straw Hat Pirates and the first to join, doing so after being rescued by Monkey D. Luffy from execution.
 He is a highly skilled swordsman and serves as the crew's combatant.
 (Note: He is also occasionally referred to simply as the crew's swordsman both in the story and in some media of the One Piece franchise.
 In the 2023 series, his position is changed to that of first mate; this, however, was eliminated in the Japanese dubbing, where the franchise originates.)
 He possesses an extremely poor sense of direction, which is a running gag throughout the series.

 Creation and conception

-Zoro originally used two swords instead of three, and was originally planned to be part of Buggy the Clown's pirate crew and would have been recruited by Luffy away from Buggy.
-Zoro's surname, Roronoa, is based on the Japanese pronunciation of French pirate François l'Olonnais's name.
-In several Western adaptations, his name was spelled as Zolo.
+Zoro originally used two swords instead of three, and was originally planned to be part of Buggy the Clown's pirate crew before being recruited by Luffy.
+Zoro's surname, Roronoa, is based on the Japanese pronunciation of the name of the French pirate François l'Olonnais.
+In several Western adaptations, his name was spelled Zolo.